1809-1930: History Of Hospitals In Michigan

 “On June 7, 1834, Governor Porter, of Michigan Territory, died very suddenly.
 The circumstances of his death must have aroused suspicion of Asiatic cholera in the minds of the attending physicians, for his funeral was held on the day of his death.
 Between that time and August 1, several cases occurred with the unmistakable symptoms of cholera, and an alarm went through the city.
 There was a hurried cleaning of streets and alleys, but the plaque continued.

 “Fr.
 Kundig, priest of Holy Trinity Church, was quick to realize the emergency, for so great was the general terror that sometimes when one person was attacked in a house, the rest of the family would flee, leaving the victim to the care of physicians and nurses.
 Many people hurriedly left town, but the people of surrounding towns were afraid of them.
 They built fences across the roads leading out of Detroit and tore up the bridges.
 Some Detroit people who went to a tavern in Rochester were turned into the street and had their baggage thrown out after them.
 Holy Trinity Church was situated on the north side of Cadillac Square, at the northwest corner of Bates Street.
 Fr.
 Kundig tore up the benches, built a partition across the middle to separate the men patients from the women, and organized it as a hospital.
 He induced about twenty-five of the young women of his congregation to enlist as nurses.
 He also enlisted an Irish ditch digger named John Canaan to act as official grave digger, and procured a horse and two-wheeled cart for him with which to gather up the sick and bring them to his church and to carry away the dead each morning from the improvised hospital and the homes about town.
-It is said that in the worst period of the plaque, the total deaths in one day numbered thirty-six.
+It is said that in the worst period of the plague, the total deaths in one day numbered thirty-six.

 “The Presbyterian Church, at the northeast corner of Woodward Avenue and Larned Street, was also utilized as a cholera hospital; and there Dr. Douglass Houghton and several other physicians ministered to the afflicted.”